 ZONING COMPLIANCE LETTER:

-A letter by the Zoning Administrator or agent which provides the applicable zoning of a lot, to include: any approved proffered conditions, development conditions or other zoning approvals; whether any existing development on a lot is in accordance with the Zoning Ordinance; and/or whether there are any pending zoning applications or zoning violations on a lot.
-For purposes of this Ordinance, a request for a determination under Sect.
-2-405 or for a Residential or Non-Residential Use Permit shall not be deemed a zoning compliance letter.
+A letter by the Zoning Administrator or agent that provides the applicable zoning of a lot, to include: (1) any approved proffered conditions, development conditions, or other zoning approvals; (2) whether any existing development on a lot is in accordance with the Zoning Ordinance; and (3) whether there are any pending zoning applications or zoning violations on a lot.

 A&F - Agricultural & Forestal District